Wilderness First Responder Course

 Wilderness Medic, LLC is committed to making reasonable accommodation to any student with special needs.

-Eligible students who successfully complete the course will receive Wilderness Medical Associates’ Wilderness First Responder, Anaphylaxis, and Healthcare Provider level CPR certifications.
+Eligible students who successfully complete the course will receive Wilderness Medical Associates International’s Wilderness First Responder, Anaphylaxis, and Healthcare Provider level CPR certifications.
 The CPR course is based on the ILCOR/AHA guidelines as published in Circulation in November 2005.
-All WMA certifications remain valid for three years.
+All WMAI certifications remain valid for three years.
 At the discretion of your local or state EMS authorities, the WFR certification may qualify you to challenge the DOT First Responder Exam.

-25 Hours Pre-Course Preparation and 45 Hours On-Site Training.
+25 hours Pre-Course Preparation and 45 hours On-Site Training over 5 days.

 Client to Guide Ratio